NTFS reparse point: Unix domain socket (socket)

 With Windows 10 build 17063 (for stable release version 1803), Microsoft introduced Unix domain sockets to Windows.
 These are realized by using the afunix.sys kernel driver and a new reparse point in the file system.
 Unix domain sockets are common on BSD and Linux systems and can be seen as the standard for inter process communication on these systems; therefore their introduction to Windows will allow simplified adoption of code and cross-platform portability.

 System compression

-Windows 10 introduces read-only CompactOS compression algorithms for NTFS file system, taken from Windows Imaging Format (WIM); they are designed to compress Windows system files and reduce disk space usage.
+Windows 10 introduces read-only CompactOS compression algorithms for the NTFS file system, taken from Windows Imaging Format (WIM); they are designed to compress Windows system files and reduce disk space usage.

 Internally, the compressed file is recorded as a reparse point with tag IO_REPARSE_TAG_WOF (0x80000017), where WoF stands for Windows Overlay Filter, and the actual data is stored in an alternate data stream named "WofCompressedData", which is processed by WOF file system filter.

 CompactOS is an improved variant of WIMBoot from Windows 8.1, where system files could be stored in a compressed WIM image on a hidden disk partition, and the WOF filter driver would decompress file contents from that WIM file; using alternate data streams instead of read-only WIM images allows CompactOS to recompress system files when they need to be rewritten with an updated version.